 It's possible to open an account with Schwab and begin trading.
 Plus, Schwab has its own robo product, Intelligent Portfolios.
 So, you could potentially use Schwab for both types of accounts.
 There are also banking products, and I know people who have checking accounts and credit cards connected to their investment accounts.
 There's a lot of versatility there.

-Note: My HSA investments are with TD Ameritrade, which is in the process of merging with Schwab.
+Note: My HSA investments are with Schwab through a partnership with Lively HSA, which is in the process of merging with Schwab.